 Tests will be given at the end of each chapter.
 If you are absent on the day

-of a test, you must make it up within 1-3 days after you return to class
+of a test, you must make it up within the guidelines listed in the PVI

 Please read the student handbook for course attendance policies.